cakephp/docs/en/controllers.rst

 used for code that is used in many (but not necessarily all) controllers.

-While normal object-oriented inheritance rules apply, CakePHP also does a bit of extra work when it comes to special controller attributes, like the list of components or helpers used by a controller.
+While normal object-oriented inheritance rules apply, CakePHP does a bit of extra work when it comes to special controller attributes.
+The list of components and helpers used by a controller, are treated specially.
 In these cases, AppController value arrays are merged with child controller class arrays.
+The values in the child class will always override those in AppController.

 .. note::